Rapid Application Development toolkit for building Administrative Web Applications

 File Names

-Within the 'screens' subdirectory there will be a separate file for each screen structure with the suffix '.screen.inc'.
+Within the screens subdirectory there will be a separate file for each screen structure with the suffix '.screen.inc'.

-Within the 'text' subdirectory there will be the following files:
+Within the text subdirectory there will be the following files:

-1. A file called 'language_text.inc' that will contain all the translations for that application in that language.
+1. A file called language_text.inc that will contain all the translations for that application in that language.

-2. A file called 'language_array.inc' that will contain all the arrays of values that are normally used in picklists (dropdown lists or radio groups) where the key (as referenced internally) remains consistent, but where the value (as seen by the user) may be expressed in different languages.
+2. A file called language_array.inc that will contain all the arrays of values that are normally used in picklists (dropdown lists or radio groups) where the key (as referenced internally) remains consistent, but where the value (as seen by the user) may be expressed in different languages.

 For each installation there will also be a 'sys.language_text.inc' and 'sys.language_array.inc' to contain all the translatable text required by the system libraries.
-In the sample application these will reside in the 'sample/text/' directory, but in my full infrastructure these will reside in the 'menu/text/' directory.
+In the sample application these will reside in the 'sample/text/' directory, but in the full RADICORE infrastructure these will reside in the 'menu/text/' directory.
 These 'system' files contains the text that may be used by any of the system libraries (controller scripts, validation class, generic table class and DML class) regardless of the application in which any particular component belongs.

 This means that: